factorym3ml/RichmondAFC/README.md

 # RichmondAFC

-This Project Design For The Famous Series it's Called "Ted Lass"
+This Project Design For The Famous Series it's Called "Ted Lasso"